tomlooman/tomlooman.github.io/_posts/2015-04-09-unreal-engine-cpp-timers.md

 ### Frame Pacing

 You should never use TickManager as an excuse to not optimize badly performing code or naturally expensive operations.
 Running them as timer functions on a lower frequency may cause an instable framerate rather than smooth performance which hinders player experience.
 There are a couple of alternatives such as time slicing (spreading the workload across multiple frames) or running the entire function asynchronously using [Unreal's Task System](https://docs.unrealengine.com/en-US/tasks-systems-in-unreal-engine/).

+For a concrete way to spread work across frames, see [deferred tasks in Project Orion](/unreal-engine-sample-game-action-roguelike#deferred-tasks-frame-pacing).
+The sample schedules work when CPU frame budget is available, making it useful for tasks that can tolerate delayed execution.

 ### (Lack of) CPU Cache